Fibrations of $\infty$-categories

 \begin{obs/def} Let $\cK$ be an $\infty$-category.
 Consider the full $\infty$-subcategory

 consisting of those functors $\cE\to \cK$ that are conservative.
-This fully faithful functor is a right adjoint.
+This fully-faithful functor is a right adjoint.
 The value of its left adjoint on an $\infty$-category $\cE\xra{\pi} \cK$ is its \emph{relative classifying space}, by which we mean the localization

 on the fibers of $\pi$. \end{obs/def}